Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab02.md

 ### Task 1: Enabling Microsoft Defender for Cloud
-In this exercise, you will be getting started with the functionality of Microsoft Defender for Cloud and how to enable Microsoft Defender for Cloud on a subscription.
+In this task, you will be getting started with the functionality of Microsoft Defender for Cloud and how to enable Microsoft Defender for Cloud on a subscription.

+   >**Note**: Enabling Microsoft Defender for Cloud is a proactive step toward securing your Azure resources, identifying vulnerabilities, and responding to potential security threats.
+It helps organizations maintain a robust security posture and adhere to compliance standards in the dynamic landscape of cloud computing.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Microsoft Defender for Cloud**, and then select **Microsoft Defender for Cloud** under services.